-All Loft classes are being taught online until at least Sept.
-1, 2021.
+All Loft classes are being taught online until further notice.

 Best for Gifting : MasterClass

-If you’re ready to take your craft to the next level, consider signing up for former U.S. Poet Laurate Billy Collins’ MasterClass on Reading and Writing Poetry.
+If you’re ready to take your craft to the next level, consider signing up for former U.S. Poet Laureate Billy Collins’ MasterClass on Reading and Writing Poetry.